boatbomber/JestLuaTestServer/plugin/README.md

 The plugin is automatically installed by the server when it starts:

 1. Server reads plugin source from this directory
+2. Generates a unique session token for internal endpoint authentication
-2. Injects current server settings into `serverConfig.json`
+3. Injects current server settings and session token into `serverConfig.json`
-3. Builds the plugin using Rojo
+4. Builds the plugin using Rojo
-4. Installs to Roblox Studio's plugin directory
+5. Installs to Roblox Studio's plugin directory

 ## Manual Usage (Workaround)